 The coordination of complex body movements uses sensory feedback to detect forces associated with body movements.
 The molecules involved in the sensory feedback as well as the mechanism by which the neural circuits regulate locomotion are not well understood.
 In collaboration with Drs.
 Dmitri Chklovskii and Rex Kerr at Janelia Farm, Dr. William Schafer and graduate student, Victoria Butler, have developed a tracking microscope that allows simultaneous recording of nematode behavior and neuromuscular calcium transients.
 They have generated transgenic lines expressing the fluorescent calcium indicator GCaMP3 in body wall muscle and sub-classes of motor neurons.
 The aim now is to use these lines to observe the muscle and neuron activity in behaving worms under different environmental conditions and in different mutant backgrounds.
 They hope to use the data collected to develop mechanistic models for C. elegans locomotion behaviors.

-The application system for the new Janelia Visitor Graduate Fellowship is now open!
-The deadline is 2PM ET/7 PM GMT July 15, 2014.
+The application system for the Janelia Visitor Graduate Fellowship is now closed.
+Applications will open in the Spring of 2015.